News_Center

 • Oakoasis County Preserve: In an effort to improve drinking water onsite, the small water system has been shut down for a maintenance project.
 Potable drinking water is not available while work is taking place, and sinks, drinking fountains and showers are not in operation.
 Please bring enough water for both drinking and washing purposes.
 Toilets, however, remain operational.
 Thank you for your patience while we work to improve your park experience.

-• Old Ironsides County Park: Due to a septic tank replacement project, the restrooms are closed from Aug.
-26, 2024 to Nov.
-18, 2024.
+• Old Ironsides County Park: Due to a septic tank replacement project, the restrooms are temporarily closed.
 Portable restrooms are available on site.

 Top